 Nevertheless, it is only prudent if the 5G system could be enabled (i.e., support) to achieve protection of SI messages in general.

-NOTE 1: This key issue is concerned with the "over-the-air" interface.
-Therefore, integrity protection of SI "within-the-network" is not in the scope of this key issue.
+NOTE 1: This key issue is concerned wit“ the "over-t”e-air" interface.
+Therefore, integrity protection “f SI "within-the-n”twork" is not in the scope of this key issue.

 5.2.2 Security Threats